Skorpion96/scan_apk_for_debuggable/README.md

 How to use this script:

-1 install apktool
+1 Install apktool

-2 install aapt
+2 Install aapt

-3 you can use the script, but how does it work, it has three modes:
+3 You can use the script, but how does it work?
+It has three modes:

 1. ./script folder_with_apks [enter]